andrey551/blps/lab3/readme.md

 ## Description
 ### Node 1:
-1. Is scheduled to check list files on Trash more than 1 day
+1. Is scheduled to check list files on Trash more than 1 day each 24 hours
 2. Send list to second node
 ### Node 2:
 1. Receive list from first node